tari-project/rfcs/src/RFC-0122_Burning.md

 ### Consensus rules changes

 When a block or transaction is received with a burned output, there:
-* MUST be a kernel containing a commitment matching exactly one and only one output that is flagged as burned.
+* the number of `BURNED` outputs MUST equal the number of `BURNED_KERNEL` kernels exactly,
+* the commitment values of each burnt output MUST match the commitment value of each corresponding `BURNED_KERNEL` exactly.

 ### Chain balance equation changes

-When checking the total chain emission, the following equation must hold:
+Currently, when checking the total chain emission, the following equation must hold:
 $$
 \begin{align}
 &\sum_i\mathrm{C_{i}} \stackrel{?}{=} E_l \cdot H + \sum_k\mathrm{K_k} + \text{offset}\\\\